salcedoe/MtMdocs/docs/matlabBasics/PlottingBasics.md

 In this module, we focus on the following plotting functions:

-- **Line Plots**: Used to track changes over short or long periods time.
+- **Line Plots**: Used to track changes over short or long periods of time.
 Use line plots for smaller changes and bar plots for larger changes
-- **Scatter Plots**: - Also known as an X-Y plot.
+- **Scatter Plots**: Also known as an X-Y plot.
 Used to determine the relationship between two different things (think correlations).
 - **Bar Plots**: Used to graph categorical data or data sorted into groups.
-Keep the following in mind as you work through these examples.
 - **Histograms**: Used to plot the distribution of a set of observations
 - **Box charts**: Used to plot the summary statistics for a set of observations

+Keep the following in mind as you work through these examples.

 The following are some similarities that can be seen across these functions: